 Reason: This condition is required to ensure that the structural integrity of the flood defence is not compromised so that the development can remain safe for its lifetime and to reduce flood risk on site and elsewhere.
 This is in line with Paragraph 160 of the National Planning Policy Framework (NPPF) and Policy SI12.F of the Draft London Plan (2019).

+24.

-If, during development, additional improvements or repairs to the flood defence not previously identified are found to be necessary, then no further development (unless otherwise agreed in writing with the Local Planning Authority) shall be carried out until a strategy detailing how these additional works will be undertaken has been submitted to and approved in writing by the Local Planning Authority.
+If, during development, additional improvements or repairs to the flood defence not previously identified are found to be necessary, then no further development (unless otherwise agreed in writing with the Local Planning Authority) shall take place until a strategy detailing how these additional works will be undertaken has been submitted to submitted to, and approved by, Westminster City Council.
 The strategy shall be implemented as approved.

 Reason: This condition is required to ensure that the structural integrity of the flood defence is not compromised from previously unidentified improvements or repairs.
 This is to ensure the development can remain safe for its lifetime and to prevent flood risk on site and elsewhere.
 This is in line with Paragraph 160 of the National Planning Policy Framework (NPPF) and Policy SI12.F of the Draft London Plan.